HSF/hsf.github.io/organization/hsf-letters.md

-The HSF will usually give a letter of cooperation for any projects and proposals that are aligned with the general goals of developing collaborative software for high-energy physics.
+The HSF will usually give a letter of cooperation for any projects and proposals that are aligned with the general goals of developing collaborative software for particle physics.
 This will particularly apply when there may be multiple applications for a funding stream which are well aligned with the HSF.
 Letters of support are usually reserved for specific calls where there is one clearly identified proposal from HEP.